spotify/ios-sdk/DemoProjects/README.md

 This Swift project shows you how to use both the authentication and remote control parts of the SDK together.
 This is valuable if you want to be able to control playback but also need additional scopes for the Web API.
 You will have to run this project on a real device as it requires the Spotify iOS app be installed.
 You will also need a server to perform the token swap operation.

-## How to use the provided Ruby script:
+## How to use the provided Ruby script

 For some of the above sample projects a server is required to perform an OAuth token swap, these instructions will help you run a sample server for testing.